 website | 240 2nd Ave S (Pioneer Square) | monthly subscriptions available

-This is another popular Seattle coffee shop for spending hours while you use their wifi and sip coffee.
-Elm Coffee Roasters was started by a Seattle native who went to New York, but came home to start a coffee company.
+This is another popular Seattle coffee shop where you could easily spend hours using their wifi and sipping coffee.
+Elm Coffee Roasters was started by a Seattle native who went to New York but came home to start a coffee company.
 While their beans can skew a bit more expensive, the team’s focus on sourcing quality beans directly from farmers is evident.

 Blossom Coffee Roasters